Narcolepsy is the troublesome disorder of the human nervous system. The sufferer has to rely on the alternative ways to mitigate the problem.

 The relation between excessive daytime sleepiness and brain trauma is being researched.
 In fact, symptoms of sleep disorders often observed in patients with the history of a brain trauma.
 Neurons situated in the lateral part of the hypothalamus in our brain play the pivotal role in sleep-wake cycle regulation.
 Loss of these neurons due to brain trauma conversely lowers Hypocretin.
 The Hypocretin promotes wakefulness while regulating the sleep cycle.
 Hence patients with brain injury often suffer from daytime sleepiness.

 Out of billions, only 1-2 lakh brain neurons could produce Hypocretin.
 Loss of several brain neurons causes Narcolepsy with Cataplexy.
 In Cataplexy, sudden and transient muscle weakness occurs.
 Just to mention here the difference between Cataplexy and Catalepsy.
 Catalepsy is kind of seizure.
 In Catalepsy the person becomes unconscious and rigid.
 On the contrary, during Cataplexy muscles give up their tone.
-Mostly, Cataplexy is associated with narcolepsy.
+Mostly, Cataplexy and narcolepsy are deeply interrelated.

 How can infections cause excessive daytime sleepiness?